Average House Down Payment Guide

 By PropertyClub Team

 The down payment for a house is the money that must be paid upfront as part of the purchase price.
-The average down payment on a house will typically range from 5% to 20%, depending on the lender and other criteria.
+The average down payment on a house will typically range from 3% to 20%, depending on the type of loan, the lender, and other criteria.
 This amount varies, often depending on the type of loan you're getting, but it is always at least one percent of the purchase price.

 hash-markTable of Contents